Meruvax II Side Effects

 Applies to rubella virus vaccine: subcutaneous injectable, subcutaneous powder for solution

-Along with its needed effects, rubella virus vaccine (the active ingredient contained in Meruvax II) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rubella virus vaccine (the active ingredient contained in Meruvax II).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking rubella virus vaccine:Symptoms of allergic reaction
+You should check with your doctor immediately if any of these side effects occur when taking rubella virus vaccine:Symptoms of allergic reaction

 - Difficulty in breathing or swallowing